TugboatQA/docs/setting-up-tugboat/index.md

 - **Set Merge Request build status**
   On by default; Tugboat updates the merge request build status to reflect the state of its Preview.
 - **Post Preview links in Merge Request comments**
   Off by default; Tugboat adds a comment to a merge request with links to its Preview.
-Comment displays from the person who authenticated the git repo to Tugboat; to change this, see: Change user notifications and Add a Tugboat Bot to your team.
+Comment displays from the person who authenticated the git repo to Tugboat; to change this, see: [Add a Tugboat Bot to your team](../administering-tugboat-crew/add-a-tugboat-bot-to-your-team/index.md).
 - **Build Previews for forked Merge Requests**
   Off by default; Tugboat builds Previews for merge requests made to the primary repo from forked repositories. **__There are security implications from using this setting:__** any secrets in your Preview will be accessible by the owner of the forked repository.

 You can also specify the account from which comments are posted to GitLab in this section.
-For info on customizing this, see: Change user notifications and Add a Tugboat Bot to your team.
+For info on customizing this, see: [Add a Tugboat Bot to your team](../administering-tugboat-crew/add-a-tugboat-bot-to-your-team/index.md).

 ### BitBucket